-- Write the question from the perspective of someone using Bayesian thinking to test the hypothesis.
+- Repeat part a from the perspective of someone using Bayesian thinking.

-- Knowing that you are qualified, which question would you rather have the answer to: the frequentist or the Bayesian?
-Be sure to explain your reasoning.
+- Which question would you rather have the answer to: the frequentist or the Bayesian?
+Explain your reasoning.

-- Identify a topic that you know about.
-It could be a specific sport, a subject from school, or music and art.
+- Identify a topic that you know about (e.g., a sport, a school subject, music).

-- How would your current expertise inform your conclusion?
+- How would your current expertise inform your conclusion about this hypothesis?

-- Which framework of thinking, Bayesian or frequentist, are you employing here?
+- Which framework are you employing here, Bayesian or frequentist?

-- Explain to your friend the similarities between Bayesian statistics and frequentist statistics.
+- What are the similarities in Bayesian and frequentist statistics?

 1. a = 1 point, b = 3 points, c = 2 points; 2. a = 1 point, b = 3 points, c = 1 point; 3. a = 3 points, b = 1 point; 4. a = 3 points, b = 1 point.↩︎

-Dear readers, if you have experience with frequentist statistics, then you might be skeptical that the methods you learned would produce such a silly conclusion.
-To these skeptics, we wish to point out that in the frequentist null hypothesis significance testing framework, the hypothesis being tested in both Zuofu’s and Kavya’s settings is that their success rate exceeds 50%.
+If you have experience with frequentist statistics, you might be skeptical that these methods would produce such a silly conclusion.
+Yet in the frequentist null hypothesis significance testing framework, the hypothesis being tested in both Zuofu’s and Kavya’s settings is that their success rate exceeds 50%.
 Since their “10 out of 10” data is the same, the corresponding p-values (\(\approx 0.001\)) and resulting hypothesis test conclusions are also the same.↩︎

 There is an extreme exception to this rule.
 If someone assigns 0 prior weight to a given scenario, then no amount of data will change their mind.
 We explore this specific situation in Chapter 4.↩︎